 - Real Estate Staging

-Design consultants help to bring the aesthetic and personality of a brand to life.
+Design consultants help to bring the aesthetic and personality of a vision to life.
 Whether responsible for the look of physical spaces, or digital ones, design consultants will have a deep understanding of color, shape, texture, visual hierarchy, and more.
-This work is important as it keeps a potential customer feeling inspired and excited by the atmosphere of a brand.
+This work is important as it keeps a potential customer feeling inspired and excited by the atmosphere of a space or product.

 Experience needed: Most design consultants will have an arts education background or relevant experience in the field.
 As a design consultant, it’s important to have a portfolio with examples of your work and style.

-To decide what type of consulting to pursue, you should first identify what you’re best at and most interested in!
+To decide what type of consulting to pursue, identify what you’re best at and most interested in!

 - Commercial awareness: To be a successful consultant, you need to know what’s commercially successful in your area of choice.

 - Clear communication: You should be fluent in your niche’s jargon.
 If you’re unable to communicate with people at every level of the business using industry-specific terms, it’s not the right niche for you.